platformsh/platformsh-docs/docs/src/overview/yaml/what-is-yaml.md

 Quotes let you escape characters (if double) and make sure the value is parsed as a string when you want it.

 For example, you might be representing version numbers and want to parse them as strings.
-If you use `version: 1.10`, it's parsed as an integer.
+If you use `version: 1.10`, it's parsed as an integer and so is treated the same as `1.1`.
-If you use `version: "1.10"`, it's parsed as a string and isn't seen as the same as `1.1`.
+If you use `version: "1.10"`, it's parsed as a string and isn't treated as the same as `1.1`.

 ### Mappings (dictionaries/objects)